arrayfire/arrayfire-windows-scripts/README.md

 * executable must be name_backend.
 * Device is optional (default 0)

+### build_clMath.bat
+* This file is not used when building ArrayFire using the pre-built libraries.
+* This file builds the clBLAS and clFFT libraries from source.

 ## Building ArrayFire
-The scripts assume that C:\workspace is the working directory.
+The example below assume that C:\workspace is the working directory.
-* Clone arrayfire and Boost.Compute (only if building OpenCL)
+* Clone ArrayFire and Boost.Compute (only if building OpenCL)
     * C:\workspace\arrayfire is the ArrayFire source code
+    * C:\workspace\compute is the Boost.Compute source code
 * Extract the arrayfire_deps.zip into C:\workspace.
 This should create:
     * C:\workspace\clBLAS
-    * C:\workspace\clBLAS
+    * C:\workspace\clFFT
     * C:\workspace\dependencies
-* Copy the scripts from the appropriate branch into C:\workspace
+* Copy the scripts from this repo into C:\workspace
-* Using Git shell (or any other command prompt) run clean_build_arrayfire.bat.
+* Using Git powershell (or any other command prompt) run rebuild_arrayfire.bat.

 ## License
 * The scripts are available unser ArrayFire's BSD 3-clause license.